 Romantic relationships can be wonderful to experience, but they also have a way of putting us through hell.
 What makes them so painful?
-And how can we find them less challenging?
+And how can we create a more conscious relationship so that we can find them less challenging?

 Ultimately, I think most of the pain in romantic relationships comes from the battle of living with attachment to one’s painful deep wounds of trying to be someone worthy of love, versus just loving what is.
 We really run into problems when we sacrifice our authentic expression for the sake of not creating a rift with a loved one.
 We feel a pressure inside ourselves — sometimes very low grade, sometimes very intense — to present ourselves as “easy,” “loving,” or what our partner wants us to be, so we can be loved and not rejected.
 But the truth is that we cannot shape ourselves in a way that is uniformly awesome to our mates.